KevinGfox/Certification/README.md

-# This repository contain all the projects for the data certification.
+# This repository contain all the projects for the data certification

+img src='.png'

 > Bloc1 : Construction et alimentation d'une infrastructure de gestion de donnees